juicedata/juicefs/docs/en/security/encrypt.md

 Since the aes256 algorithm is in use, you will be prompted to enter a passphrase (at least 4 bits) to protect your private key.
 The passphrase can be considered as a password for encrypting the file of the RSA private key, which is also the last layer of security assurance for the RSA private key.

 :::caution
-The security of RSA private key is critical when Data Encryption At Rest encryption is enabled.
-Once the key is compromised, the data can confront security risk.
+The security of RSA private key is crucial when Data Encryption At Rest encryption is enabled.
+The leak of the key will put the data into a serious security risk.
 If the key is lost, **all the encrypted data will be lost and cannot be recovered**!
 :::

 #### Step 2: create an encrypted file system